Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

 \subsection{Summary statistics}

-Having generated the lightcone galaxy catalogs and forward-modeled the full range of systematics, one can now compute the desired summary statistics and perform likelihood analysis against data.
-While the forward modeling approach is fully applicable to any set of clustering statistics, we focus on the novel $k$-th nearest neighbor statistics and the more widely used 2-point correlation function in this paper.
-We focus on $k$NNs because they are particularly computationally efficient ($\mathcal{O}(N\log N)$) and trivially account for high-order clustering information.
-However, by being density-based statistics, $k$NNs are also highly sensitive to systematics that result in missing objects.
+Having generated the lightcone galaxy catalogs and forward-modeled the full range of systematics, one can now compute the desired summary statistics and perform likelihood analysis against the data.
+While our approach is fully applicable to any set of clustering statistics, we focus on the novel $k$-th nearest neighbor statistics and the more widely used 2-point correlation function in this paper.
+We focus on $k$NNs because they are computationally efficient ($\mathcal{O}(N\log N)$) while incorporating high-order clustering information.
+However, because they are directly based on density distributions, $k$NNs are also highly sensitive to systematics that result in missing objects.
 Such sensitivities highlight the need for a full forward model approach.